rflandau/Orv/implementations/slims/PACKETS.md

 Types and formats make the assumptions inherent in the README.
 If you are implementing a modified version of Orv (such as with in-house routing, no root omnipotence, or sequence numbers), this spec sheet may not fit your needs.

+# A Note on Nomenclature

+Response packets have a variety of suffixes (ACK, Resp, Accept, Deny, Fault).
+While an argument could be made for making these uniform, I used varying verbiage to indicate varying expectations.

+- ACKs are just acknowledgements.
+They indicate receipt and little else.
+They are sometimes paired with FAULTs, which indicate that the original message was received (hence the sister ACK) but was faulty for one reason or another.

+- ACCEPT and DENY are paired, indicating an outcome from the logic of the receiver (the VK, generally).

+- RESP is only used for requests and contain either the answer or an error.

+# Packets

 ## HELLO

 Sent by a node not part of the vault to introduce itself.